dotnet/csharpstandard/standard/classes.md

 The presence of an *accessor_modifier* never affects member lookup ([§12.5](expressions.md#125-member-lookup)) or overload resolution ([§12.6.4](expressions.md#1264-overload-resolution)).
 The modifiers on the property or indexer always determine which property or indexer is bound to, regardless of the context of the access.

-Once a particular property or indexer has been selected, the accessibility domains of the specific accessors involved are used to determine if that usage is valid:
+Once a particular non-ref-valued property or non-ref-valued indexer has been selected, the accessibility domains of the specific accessors involved are used to determine if that usage is valid:

 - If the usage is as a value ([§12.2.2](expressions.md#1222-values-of-expressions)), the get accessor shall exist and be accessible.
 - If the usage is as the target of a simple assignment ([§12.21.2](expressions.md#12212-simple-assignment)), the set accessor shall exist and be accessible.